SeaQL/seaql.github.io/SeaORM/docs/05-relation/01-one-to-one.md

 # One to One

-An one-to-one relationship is the most basic type of database relationship.
+An one-to-one relation is the most basic type of database relation.
 Let say a `Cake` entity has at most one `Fruit` topping.

 ## Defining the Relation

-On the `Cake` entity, to define the relation
+On the `Cake` entity, to define the relation:
 1. Add a new enum variant `Relation::Fruit` to the `Cake` entity.
-1. Write the definition for this relationship with `Entity::has_one()`.
+1. Write the definition of it with the `Entity::has_one()` method.
-1. Implement the `Related<fruit::Entity>`.
+1. Implement the `Related<fruit::Entity>` trait.

 ```rust {9,15,20} title="entity/cake.rs"
 #[derive(Copy, Clone, Debug, EnumIter, DeriveColumn)]